dewaka/dewaka.github.io/_posts/2018-02-20-vim-global-commands.md

 ---
-title: "Power of Vim Global Commands"
+title: "Vim Global Commands"
 last_modified_at: 2018-02-20
 tags:
   - vim
 ---

 Global command<sup>[1](#vim-globals)</sup> is a very powerful, and a little under-utilised command from my personal usage.
 Global command offers a powerful, composable alternative to macros.
 I think it is best explained through a couple of use case examples, as follows.

 # Use cases